hugsy/gef/docs/faq.md

 Note that the GitHub issue section is to be used to **report bugs** and **GEF issues** (like unexpected crash, improper error handling, weird edge case, etc.), not a place to ask for help.

-All recent distributions ship packaged GDB that should be ready-to-go, with a GDB >= 10.0 and Python 3.10+.
+All recent distributions ship packaged GDB that should be ready-to-go, with GDB >= 10.0 and Python 3.10+.
 Any version higher or equal will work just fine.
 So you might actually only need to run `apt install gdb` to get the full-force of GEF.